mutagenspree/scripts4owncloud/README.md

 ### scripts4owncloud
 Script for Owncloud\Nextcloud
 -----------------------------

+If you want scripts to work in Nextcloud - change the table prefix

 ##### link-auto-rm

 With this script, you can create links for one download.
 After the file is downloaded, the link (not file) will be automatically deleted.